SergiPerez73/meta-llama-reasoner/README.md

 * The metadata with the parameters used on the training execution
 * A file containing the weights of the model after the training.

 If you want to continue training your model, you can load it with the `--load_model_name` parameter, specifying there the name of the pretrained model you want to load.
-It is a good practice to fix the starting question to the next question of
+It is a good practice to fix the starting question to the next question of the last question the pretrained model answered, which can be extracted from the metadata of the pretrained model.

 ## Author